 Confidence is a very broad topic.
 Although mastering it requires work, there are different confidence building exercises that you can do to boost it.
 Today, I’m about to share five of them.

 These five exercises are something that you can do almost anywhere, anytime.
-They’re fast and easy to execute.
+They’re fast, easy to execute, and beneficial for confidence.

 On top of that, I’ve done my best to avoid all the generic advice like “focus on the positive” or “don’t listen to your negative beliefs”.
 All that’s true, but it’s not always that easy.
 If you’re very insecure, you just can’t change it like that.